CityofPittsburgh/analytics-reporter/README.md

 * `--write-to-database` - write data to a database.
 Requires a postgres configuration to be set in environment variables as described below.

 * `--only` - only run one or more specific reports.
-Multiple reports are comma separated.
+Multiple reports are comma-separated.

 ```bash
 analytics --only devices